By Scott Meacham

 We work with scientists from Oklahoma’s renowned research institutions, including the Oklahoma Medical Research Foundation, the University of Oklahoma, Oklahoma State University, and more, to spin out and commercialize technologies.

 We are committed to building and supporting a pipeline of entrepreneurial talent to meet the needs of technology startup.
-Through the Love’s Cup Competition, we’ve supported and influenced more than 1,700 of Oklahoma’s brightest college and university students as they get real world experience in the joy and challenges of starting up a brand-new business — whether high tech or Main Street.
+Through the Entrepreneur’s Cup Competition, we’ve supported and influenced more than 1,700 of Oklahoma’s brightest college and university students as they get real world experience in the joy and challenges of starting up a brand-new business — whether high tech or Main Street.

 Building an innovation economy is a long game.
 We started 20 years ago when there were no organized sources of early stage capital in Oklahoma to fiscal year 2016 where, in that one year alone, we made 24 investments in 20 companies.